-Our products are strains of gut commensal bacteria which have been originally isolated from healthy human donors.
-These are grown in our cGMP-certified facility, encapsulated, administered orally and delivered selectively to the gut where they exert their therapeutic effects.
+4D pharma's LBPs are single strains of gut commensal bacteria which have been originally isolated from healthy human donors.
+These are grown from cell banks at our in-house cGMP-certified manufacturing facility, encapsulated for oral administration and selective delivery to the gut where they exert their therapeutic effects.

-A revolutionary new class of medicines
+A revolutionary new class of drug

 The development of Live Biotherapeutics offers a new way to create safe, convenient and effective treatments for patients.
 It also presents an opportunity to treat diseases that existing therapies are unable to effectively address.
 Live Biotherapeutics exert their therapeutic effects in a variety of ways.
 Some act on the same or similar pathways as existing medicines.
 Others act in novel ways, providing potential solutions for diseases with few current treatment options.
 The development of Live Biotherapeutics provides an opportunity to treat many diseases in an entirely new way.